How to Write a Consulting Contract (Guide): Types and Terms to Include

 - Administrative

-Client-provided contracts may have a one-way termination provision, allowing the client to terminate the relationship, but with no provision for you to end the agreement.
-Try to negotiate some mutual ability to terminate the contract in some period of time.
-It is often fair and reasonable to provide a time period for notice of termination.
-The length of a termination notice period depends on many things, including how long it would reasonably take your client to find a substitute for services provided by your business.
+Client-provided contracts may have a one-way termination provision, which permits the client to terminate the relationship at any time without offering you the same option to end the agreement.
+Try to negotiate some mutual ability to terminate the contract in a certain period of time.
+It’s often fair and reasonable to provide a time period for notice of termination.
+The length of a termination notice period depends on many factors, including how long it would reasonably take your client to find a substitute for the services provided by your business.

 Example: XYZ shall have the right to terminate this Agreement or any Statement of Work for its convenience at any time by providing thirty (30) days prior written notice to Consultant.